johansteyn/learn/bazel/02_java/02_multiple/README.txt

 Build the library using:

-  % cd src/package2
   % bazel build :util

-This creates JAR file:
+This will create the JAR file: bazel-bin/libutil.jar

-  bazel-bin/src/package2/libutil.jar

 Build the binary using:

   % bazel build :App

-TODO: Not working yet...
+This will build both the library JAR (if not already built) and the application JAR: bazel-bin/libutil.jar bazel-bin/App.jar